Bigghis/bigghis.github.io/_posts/2025-06-06-EVALUATION-HUMAN.md

 A simple way to evaluate the model is to ask a human to check visually if the model is better than the original model.
 So to do this in a systematic way, we can use **a list of models outputs for the same user prompts** to evaluate the model.

-Starting from our synthetic dataset, created by ChatGPT 3.5 Turbo, used to fine tune the model, we can create a csv file containing the following columns:
+Starting from our synthetic dataset, created by ChatGPT 3.5 Turbo, used to train the LoRA model, we can create a csv file containing the following columns:

 **1) from synthetic dataset:**
 - `system_prompt`: Contains the instructions that are given to the model.
 It defines the fields to be extracted.